-- 1. Instances of inappropriate technology use will result in loss of internet privileges or even loss of computer privileges (often for two weeks) at the discretion of RAHS administration. - 2.
-For multiple instances of inappropriate use of technology that is a disruption of classroom etiquette, RAHS will send an email and/or written warning to the student, parent, advisor, and Technology Facilitator. - 3.
-If there are more than two warnings, the student will be referred for recommendations on further consequences. - 4.
-Damage or need to remove/repair/fix computers or software as a result of a violation of any part of this contract will be billed to the student at \$35/hour, with a \$35 minimum. - 5.
-Additional consequences following from inappropriate use will vary with the nature of the problem.
-Among the possible consequences are the following: - a.
-Removal of particular software (such as games) from the laptop. - b.
-Loss of networking privileges. - c.
-Required computer audits. - d.
-Confiscation of laptop. - e.
-Suspension, probation, or expulsion. - 6.
-More serious violations (such as inappropriate network use during an exam) will be dealt with immediately by the RAHS administration. - 7.
-Certain violations of this policy (such as using any computer to harass or send hate mail) may require Raisbeck Aviation High School to contact the appropriate law enforcement agency.

-I have read all portions of this document I understand and agree to its content: Student Signature Parent Signature Date
+- Instances of inappropriate technology use will result in loss of internet privileges or even loss of computer privileges (often for two weeks) at the discretion of RAHS administration. - For multiple instances of inappropriate use of technology that is a disruption of classroom etiquette, RAHS will send an email and/or written warning to the student, parent, advisor, and Technology Facilitator. - If there are more than two warnings, the student will be referred for recommendations on further consequences. - Damage or need to remove/repair/fix computers or software as a result of a violation of any part of this contract will be billed to the student at \$35/hour, with a \$35 minimum. - Additional consequences following from inappropriate use will vary with the nature of the problem.
+Among the possible consequences are the following: - Removal of particular software (such as games) from the laptop. - Loss of networking privileges. h. - Required computer audits. c. - Confiscation of laptop. d. - Suspension, probation, or expulsion. - More serious violations (such as inappropriate network use during an exam) will be dealt with immediately by the RAHS administration.
+7. • ertain violations of this policy (such as using any computer to harass or send hate mail) may require Raisbeck Aviation Hig School to contact the appropri ate law enforcement agency. l have rea ad all portions of this document.
+I unc lerstand and agree to its content: Student Signature Parent Signature Date